chesslablab/website/docs/ssl-certificate-setup.md

 The first two domain names, `chesslablab.org` and `www.chesslablab.org`, will point to the IP of the [website](https://github.com/chesslablab/website).
 When it comes to websites, it is a common practice to create a domain alias that redirects to the primary domain.
 Hence the two domain names for the website, one starting with www.
 The `api.chesslablab.org` domain name will point to the IP of the [REST-like API](https://github.com/chesslablab/chess-api) and `async.chesslablab.org` to the IP of the [asynchronous chess server](https://github.com/chesslablab/chess-server).

+In a decentralized environment only two domain names need to be secured.

+- `chesslablab.org`
+- `www.chesslablab.org`

-Use custom domain names to configure your ChesslaBlab site whether you are a chess club, a school, or a FIDE titled player.
+Use custom domain names to configure yours whether you are a chess club, a school, or a FIDE titled player.

 - `gmalice.com`
 - `www.gmalice.com`
-- `api.gmalice.com`
-- `async.gmalice.com`

 Probably the easiest way to proceed is to purchase a wildcard certificate from a Certificate Authority (CA) however you may want to consider to get your free certificates using [Certbot](https://certbot.eff.org/) instead.
 Be that as it may, keep in mind that before any CA can issue an SSL certificate, a validation process is required to verify that it can be sent to the Certificate Signing Request (CSR) requester.